|Avg Temps f.

 10 hours/12 hours for early starters

 Summary: The Needles 50k is one burly, beautiful loop starting from Silver Ridge Ranch in Easton, Washington, connecting Domerie Divide, Thomas Mtn, French Cabin Mtn, Little Joe Lake, Thorp Mtn, Kachess Ridge (aka The Cardiac Needles), and Silver Creek, sharing the last ~16 miles of the Cascade Crest 100 course.
-This course is tough.
+This course is tough (as only RD-extraordinaire Rich White would have it!).
 Due to access, there will only be 2 limited aid stations.
 Think graduate level mountain run.
 Prerequisite: 50 mile trail run in 12 hours or less.
+New for 2018 is the date – it’s moved up a month from 2017, so there could still be snow up high, and temps will be cooler.

 Lessons Learned from Race Reports / Important Things to Note